-Christakis: Well, not on the religious sense, necessarily.
-On the Greek mythology, yes, that’s true.
-The story in my childhood is that my mother and father used to take me to the Greek Orthodox church — I want to say it was St. Constantine, but I can’t remember — in Washington, D.C., when I was growing up.
-And one day I was so annoyed by this that I vomited in the aisle, and my parents decided that I would not be taken back.
+Christakis: Well, not on the religious sense, necessarily; on the Greek mythology, yes, that’s true.
+And the story in my childhood is that my mother and father used to take me to the Greek Orthodox church — I want to say it was St. Constantine, but I can’t remember — in Washington, D.C., when I was growing up.
+And one day, I was so annoyed by this that I vomited in the aisle, and my parents decided that I would not be taken back.

 Tippett: [laughs] That was it.

 Tippett: We could talk about that for a couple of hours; I love that.
-So, as you know, as you well know, we are speaking in a moment in which, I think, many Americans, and people in many countries around the globe, would say tribalism suddenly feels more possible and more prevalent.
-And a thrust of your scholarship and what you write about is that that same capacity that is in human nature, that is in human experience, to surrender our individuality and feel so aligned with a collective in a way that can surprise us and might even go against our self-interest and turn us against others — that the other side of that same capacity is our ability to be charitable.
+So as you know, as you well know, we are speaking in a moment in which I think many Americans and people in many countries around the globe would say tribalism suddenly feels more possible, more prevalent.
+And a thrust of your scholarship and what you write about is that that same capacity that is in human nature, that is in human experience, to surrender our individuality and feel so aligned with a collective in a way that can surprise us and might even go against our self-interest and turn us against others — that within that very — the other side of that same capacity is our ability to be charitable.
 And this is not a message that science or the academy — or, as I’m very focused on, journalism — has been presenting in modernity.
 So I just really want to start drawing that out.

-Christakis: First of all, I would emphasize that what I’m interested in is not so much the qualities that make a human being, as an individual, good.
-I’m interested in the qualities that make a collective good.
-How is it that a group of humans come together to form a good society?
-And in what way, and to what extent, has evolution equipped us with these capacities?
+Christakis: Yeah, I mean, I think first of all I would emphasize that what I’m interested in is not so much the qualities that make a human being as an individual good, I’m interested in the qualities that make a collective good.
+How is it that a group of humans come together to form a good society, and in what way and to what extent has evolution equipped us with these capacities?
 And just to illustrate very quickly, I’m talking, for example, about our capacity for love and friendship and cooperation …

 Tippett: And we’re gonna go into all those things.

-Christakis: I think cultural and historical forces are extremely important.
-And they’re very powerful.
-But I’m interested in forces that have been operating for much longer periods of time and that, I would argue, are more powerful and more fundamental.
-And, in fact, every argument that I make in the book I could make about human beings who were alive 10,000 years ago, before the action of a lot of the technological and historical forces that we take as so relevant and ascendant today.
-So we were capable of love and friendship and living together 10,000 years ago.
-And we were also capable of violence, of course, then, too.
-But all of these things were a part of our nature well before we then had this overlay of cultural and technological and historical forces acting.
-And in some ways I would argue that those forces are a thin veneer overlaid on a much more fundamental edifice.
+Christakis: Yeah, I mean, I think cultural and historical forces are extremely important, and they’re very powerful.
+But I’m interested in forces that have been operating for much longer periods of time and that I would argue are more powerful and more fundamental, and in fact, every argument that I make in the book I could make about human beings who were alive 10,000 years ago, before the action of a lot of the technological and historical forces that we take as so relevant and ascendant today.
+So we were capable of love and friendship and living together 10,000 years ago, and we were also capable of violence, of course, then, too, but all of these things were a part of our nature well before we then had this overlay of cultural and technological and historical forces acting, and in some ways I would argue that those forces are a thin veneer overlaid on a much more fundamental edifice.

 [music: “Sun Through Rails” by Chequerboard]